MarcusRosaa/disney-plus-clone/README.md

 # disney-plus-clone using React, firebase and redux
-A clone of disney+ streaming service using states from react, reducers with redux, firebase to add google login authentication and more.
+A clone of the disney+ streaming service using states from react, reducers with redux, firebase to add google login authentication and more.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).